 Can I make variations and alterations to my unit?

 Each unit is architecturally designed to provide optimal living space.
 Much thought and planning has gone into each unit so we do not expect much demand for variations or additions.
-In saying this, residents will be provided the opportunity to tailor and individualise their unit including living room and bathroom layout options and a choice of colour and fabric schemes to add that unique touch to your unit.
 All subsequent alterations and variations to units are subject to management approval.

 What restrictions exist with regard to car parking?